Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 What is RAM?

 RAM stands for Random Access Memory.
 It is called “Random Access” because the data on it can be read or written in any order.
 It simply means the CPU can access any memory location if it is available for use.
 NAND flash memory can also be accessed randomly, but only RAM is called RAM because of its historical context.
-When the RAM was found in the 1940s and 50s, the other storage mediums were sequential.
-The access pattern of the RAM was completely different from the magnetic tapes and hard drives.
-Now, RAM comes with the advantage of high throughput and low latency because of this random access pattern.
+When RAM was discovered in the 1940s and 1950s, other storage media were sequential.
+The access pattern of the RAM was utterly different from that of the magnetic tapes and hard drives.
+Now, RAM comes with the advantage of high throughput and low latency due to its random access pattern.

 RAM doesn’t have only one type.
-There are around 10 types of RAMs in the market.
-The three most popular types of RAMs are DRAM, SRAM, and VRAM.
+There are approximately 10 types of RAM available on the market.
+The three most popular types of RAM are DRAM, SRAM, and VRAM.
 The main memory in our computers is made up of a special type of DRAM called SDRAM.
-In mobile devices, there is generally the LPDDR RAM is generally used as the primary memory.
-The CPU cache is made up of the SRAM, while the GPUs use the VRAM or Video RAM.
+In mobile devices, LPDDR RAM is generally used as the primary memory.
+The CPU cache is composed of SRAM, whereas GPUs utilize VRAM, or Video RAM.

-There are many other types of RAM, but most of them are volatile.
-All of them need a constant power supply in order to keep the data in its place.
-The DRAM (which is based on the capacitor memory) even needs constant refreshing of the memory cells so that they retain their states.
-RAM works closely with the CPU, providing it a faster storage medium than the primary memory, i.e., hard drive or SSDs.
+There are many other types of RAM, but most of them are volatile in nature.
+All of them require a constant power supply to maintain the data in its current location.
+The DRAM (which is based on capacitor memory) requires continuous refreshing of the memory cells to maintain their states.
+RAM works closely with the CPU, providing it with a faster storage medium than the primary memory, such as a hard drive or SSD.

 How does RAM work?

-The working of RAM depends on how it’s made and where it is employed.
-The SRAM, for example, has its biggest application as L1, L2, and L3 cache in the CPUs.
-It is highly expensive and hard to scale, but much faster than any other type of RAM.
+The operation of RAM depends on how it’s manufactured and where it is used.
+The SRAM, for example, has its most extensive application as L1, L2, and L3 caches in CPUs.
+It is costly and complex to scale, but much faster than any other type of RAM.
 SRAM is a transistor-based memory.
-The DRAM, on the other hand, stores the data inside the 1T1C memory cells, storing each bit of data in the form of an electric charge in a capacitor.
-Millions and Billions of these cells may be combined to make a DRAM chip, which can then be used by the CPU.
+The DRAM, on the other hand, stores data inside the 1T1C memory cells, where each bit of data is represented by an electric charge in a capacitor.
+Millions and Billions of these cells can be combined to form a DRAM chip, which the CPU can then utilize.

-All the CPUs have their own register and cache memory, which is really fast but has very low storage capacity.
-RAM allows for scalability with a little compromise to the speed.
-Cache memory can be 30% to 500% faster than RAM depending on the type of CPU.
+All CPUs have their own registers and cache memory, which are extremely fast but have minimal storage capacity.
+RAM allows for scalability with a little compromise on speed.
+Cache memory can be 30% to 500% faster than RAM, depending on the type of CPU.
 However, the cache memory is around 6 to 10 times more expensive than DRAM.
-So, both of them are RAMs, but their prices, speed, scalability, and applications are different.
+So, both are RAMs, but their prices, speeds, scalabilities, and applications differ.

-If we just look at the RAM as the main working memory in a computer or mobile system, its main role is to give enough space for temporary data.
+If we consider RAM as the primary working memory in a computer or mobile system, its primary role is to provide sufficient space for temporary data.
 The CPU can load the required data from the secondary storage and load it into the RAM.
-Then, it can load the most important data into the cache memory and work on it.
-The RAM will be there to hold any big amount of data that won’t fit inside the cache.
+Then, it can load the most critical data into the cache memory and work on it.
+The RAM will be there to hold any significant amount of data that won’t fit inside the cache.
 But RAM isn’t just that.
-There are many types and different types of working.
-Let’s understand all the popular types of RAMs below.
+There are many types of work.
+Let’s explore the various kinds of RAMs below.

 Types of RAM